karllhughes/personal-blog-5/_posts/2018-07-07-api-development.md

 ### [Airtable](https://airtable.com/invite/r/4EaSmQNr)

 **Description:** I've started using Airtable for almost everything that I used to pack into spreadsheets.
-The big advantage to using Airtable for your API is that they have an excellent visual user interface and integrations with many other tools built in.
+The big advantage to [using Airtable for your API](https://www.karllhughes.com/posts/using-airtable-as-an-api) is that they have an excellent visual user interface and integrations with many other tools built-in.
 Plus, you can use Zapier to trigger custom actions when new items show up in Airtable.

 **Pros:**
 - Super simple to get started, another zero-code solution
 - Authentication via a single API key
 - Permissions using sharing settings in UI
 - Input forms to allow users to add content
-- Can use with Zapier to trigger events in other services, send emails, etc.
+- Can use Zapier to trigger events in other services, send emails, etc.
 - Database-style linking between records
 - Query by complex functions for advanced filtering and searching of records
 - User roles allow limited role-based permissions